raphaeldhwang/raphaeldhwang.github.io/_drafts/classical-mechanics-greiner.md

 ## Newtonian Mechanics in Moving Coordinate Systems
 ### Rotating Coordinate Systems

+In classical mechanics, Newton's laws hold in all systems **moving uniformly** relative to each other; however, in our real world, most objects are moving accelerated.
+For obtaining the equations of motion in a non-inertial system, we have to establish the equations in a fixed system and to transform them into the accelerated system.

 ### Free Fall on the Rotating Earth

+Neglecting the rotation about the sun and therefore consider a coordinate system at the earth center as an inertial system.

 ### Foucault's Pendulum

+In 1851, Foucault found a way to proove the earth rotation: A pendulum tends to maintain its plane of motion,

 ## Mechanics of Particle Systems
 ### Degrees of Freedom